Three Day Intensive & Storytelling Event

 Our time together will teach participants to:

-Then, our time together culminates in a public-facing evening of storytelling featuring workshop participants, which allows all of your members (as well as those outside your organization) to experience the ways in which stories reveal God, draw people together, and empower communities.
+Then, our time together culminates in a public-facing evening of storytelling featuring workshop participants, which allows those in and from beyond your organization to experience the ways in which stories reveal meaning, draw people together, and empower communities.

 Thursday night, 6 - 9pm — Storytelling: Craft and Practice Workshop